DanHefrman/test/Resource-Hub-Mark_II/assets/0-DOJO/widgets-master/docs/V7-Migration-Guide.md

     -   `output` was moved to a child renderer and should be handled in a child function.
 -   `onChange`: `(value: number) => void`
     -   replaced by `onValue(value: number)`
-    -   since `Slider` is now uncontrolled, the new `onValue` property is used to read the slider's value on change, not set it.
+    -   since `Slider` is now uncontrolled, the new `onValue` property is used to read the slider’s value on change, not set it.
 -   `onInput`: `(value: number) => void`
     -   removed in favor of controlling input handling internally.

 #### Changes in behavior

--   `Slider` is now uncontrolled by default, meaning that parents no longer must manually update the slider's current value in response to user interaction.
+-   `Slider` is now uncontrolled by default, meaning that parents no longer must manually update the slider’s current value in response to user interaction.
 -   The `Slider` can be controlled by using the `value` property.
 -   Rendering the label and output is now handled via an optional child renderer of type `RenderResult`.